Frequently Asked Questions

 Do I need to bring my passport?

 This information applies to UK-passport holders.
-If you are travelling on a British Isles cruise, you will not need to bring a passport with you.
+If you are travelling on a British Isles cruise, you Do need to bring a passport with you.
 However, if your booked cruise is taking you outside of the UK, you should pack your passport.

 What validity do I need on my passport?